 NSU shall take reasonable steps to prevent the recurrence of sex discrimination or retaliation in any form.
-If the reoccurrence takes place, those responsible for such behavior may be subject to disciplinary action under the Employee Handbook if the person is an employee or third party.
+If the reoccurrence takes place, those responsible for such behavior may be subject to disciplinary action under the Student Conduct Code or Employee Handbook if the person is an employee or third party.

 NSU will take all necessary steps to remedy the discriminatory effects on the victim(s) and others.
-Examples of such remedies may include: order of no contact, classroom re-assignment, or other appropriate remedies.
+Examples of such remedies may include: order of no contact, residence hall relocation, classroom reassignment, or other appropriate remedies.